Ouranosinc/ESPO-R/README.md

  - A side effect of adjusting the distributions explicitly is the improvement of the inter-variable correlation and some spatial diagnostics (first EOF for tasmax), even though the bias correction algorithm does not aim to adjust these aspects.
  - Because tasmin is not directly adjusted, but rather computed from the adjusted tasmax and dtr, it seems that our diagnostics show weaker improvements, compared to tasmax.

+A subset of the properties and measures discussed in the performance analysis is made available in this repository, in the `data/` folder.

 ## References
 Asong, Z. E., Elshamy, M. E., Princz, D., Wheater, H. S., Pomeroy, J. W., Pietroniro, A., and Cannon, A. (2020): High-resolution meteorological forcing data for hydrological modelling and climate change impact analysis in the Mackenzie River Basin, Earth Syst.
 Sci.
 Data, 12, 629–645, https://doi.org/10.5194/essd-12-629-2020.